Malky Mackay proud of Cardiff spirit in Championship title win

 Cardiff City manager Malky Mackay says a lack of egos in his side was a crucial factor in their relentless march to the Championship title.

-The Bluebirds won England's second tier for the first time in their history by
+The Bluebirds won England's second tier for the first time in their history by drawing at Burnley on Saturday.

 "This is a group of players who have consistency, a lot of togetherness and a lack of ego that will work for each other," said Mackay.